Welcome

 Command Line

 This revision of Eventgen can be run by itself from a command line for testing.
-This means you can simply run splunk_eventgen generate eventgen.conf and start seeing output, which is great for testing.
-Command Line and Embedded Defaults are defined in the splunk_eventgen/default/eventgen.conf file in the [global] stanza.
+This means you can simply run splunk_eventgen generate eventgen.conf

 Splunk App

-The original SA-Eventgen was written as a Splunk app, and this Eventgen release supports that deployment method as well.
-In this deployment method, we will read configurations through Splunk’s internal REST interface for grabbing config info, and Eventgen will look for configurations in every installed apps default and local directories in eventgen.conf file.
-This is how ES is deployed, and it provides a very good example of this deployment method.
-If you are writing a complicated Splunk application which will be deployed in multiple Applications, like ES, this is the recommended deployment method.
+was written as a Splunk app, and this Eventgen release supports that deployment method as well.
+In this deployment method, we will read configurations through Splunk’s internal REST interface for grabbing config info, and Eventgen will look for configurations in every installed apps default and local directories in eventgen.conf

 Install the latest SA-Eventgen App.
 There is no additional configuration required.
-SA-Eventgen app will automatically identify with any apps with eventgen.conf.
+SA-Eventgen app will automatically identify with any apps with eventgen.conf

 To start generating data, simply enable the SA-Eventgen modinput by going to Settings > Data Inputs > SA-Eventgen and by clicking “enable” on the default modular input stanza.

-If you wish you add your bundle so that the modinput can detect your package: Package your eventgen.conf and sample files into a directory structure as outlined in the configuration.
-After that’s done, copy/move the bundle into your ${SPLUNK_HOME}/etc/apps/ directory and restart Splunk.
-If you have specific samples enabled in your eventgen.conf, you should see data streaming into the specified Splunk index.
+and sample files into a directory structure as outlined in the configuration.
+After that’s done, copy/move the bundle into your ${SPLUNK_HOME}/etc/apps/

 Make sure the bundle app permission is global.
 You can config this in two ways: